Mark-Seaman/Shrinking-World-Pubs/journey/Pub/MushroomCloud.md

 the battlefield.
 Operation Desert Rock involved 6,500 troops as part of seven different phases.

-In some detonations a number of structures had been constructed to simulate a small town.
-You may have seen the video footage of the small town constructed near Frenchman Flats.
+For some detonations several structures had been constructed to simulate a small town.
+You may have seen the video footage of the small town constructed near Frenchman Flat.
 These included apartment buildings, multi-level stores, houses, highway overpasses, and bomb shelters.
 Most of these structures were devastated within a few seconds.
 The officials wanted to know just what would survive when the inevitable happened.
 Most could not survive the initial nuclear wind.

-Corporal Paul David Seaman participated in the Operation Tumbler–Snapper.
+Corporal Paul David Seaman participated in "Operation Tumbler–Snapper".
 He was one of 535 troops chosen as observers (with another 1,675 troops doing maneuvers) as part of Operation Desert Rock IV.
 Dave was one of the 150 men